Bow Street Runners: History

+Origins
-The Bow Street Runners are considered the first British police force.
-Before the force was founded, the law enforcing system was in the hands of private citizens and single individuals with very little intervention from the state.
-Magistrate Henry Fielding decided to regulate and legalise their activity due to high rates of corruption and mistaken or malicious arrests, therefore creating the Bow Street Runners.

-They represented a formalisation and regularisation of existing policing methods, similar to the unofficial 'thief-takers' (men who would solve petty crime for a fee).
-What made them different was their formal attachment to the Bow Street magistrates' office, and payment by the magistrate with funds from central government.
+Magistrate Henry Fielding decided to regulate, regularise, formalise and legalise the thief-takers' activity due to high rates of corruption and mistaken or malicious arrests, therefore creating the Bow Street Runners.
+His Runners were not dissimilar to the thief-takers, but differed from them in their formal attachment to the Bow Street magistrates' office and in being paid by the magistrate with funds from central government.
 They worked out of Fielding's office and court at No. 4 Bow Street, and did not patrol but served writs and arrested offenders on the authority of the magistrates, travelling nationwide to apprehend criminals.

 Henry Fielding's work was carried on by his brother Justice John Fielding, who succeeded him as magistrate in the Bow Street office.
 Under John Fielding, the institution of the Bow Street Runners gained more and more recognition from the government, although the force was only funded intermittently in the years that followed.
 It served as the guiding principle for the way that policing developed over the next 80 years.
-Bow Street was a manifestation of the move towards increasing professionalisation and state control of street life, beginning in London.
+Bow Street was a manifestation of the move towards increasing professionalism, beginning in London.

-Bow Street Horse Patrol

-Contrary to several popular sources, the Bow Street Runners were not nicknamed "Robin Redbreasts", an epithet reserved for the Bow Street Horse Patrol.
-The horse patrol was organised in 1763 by Richard Ford, Sir John Fielding's successor at Bow Street, who secured a government grant of £600 to establish the force to deal with highway robbery.
-It was so successful in cutting crime that when funding stopped, highwaymen soon returned.
-The Patrol was not re-introduced until 1805 following Patrick Colquhoun's campaign.
-They wore a distinctive scarlet waistcoat under their blue greatcoats.